-Usually, the cash taker in a repo is the initiator of the transaction which tends to place the cash provider in a slightly stronger negotiating position.
+9. Usually, the cash taker in a repo is the initiator of the transaction which tends to place the cash provider in a slightly stronger negotiating position.
 These are called cash-driven repos.
 In these circumstances, the cash taker is not usually required to provide a specific security - a list of acceptable securities is generally available.
 Frequently, substitution of the security is permitted during the life of the repo, that is, the cash taker may wish to access the security repoed and so usually is permitted to do so by substituting it for another of equal quality (generally on the list of acceptable securities).
-This ability will usually affect the rate of interest charged on the repo.
-However, in certain circumstances, the security taker (i.e., the cash provider) may have need for a specific type of security.
+The right to substitute the repoed security will usually affect the rate of interest charged on the repo.
+However, in certain circumstances, the cash provider may have need for a specific type of security.
 These transactions are known as securities-driven repos.
 They often result when a particular security goes "special" (i.e., it is in very high demand and there is insufficient supply to meet commitments).
-In these circumstances, if cash is provided in exchange for the securities13, the cash-taker may be in a stronger bargaining position.
+In these circumstances, if cash is provided in exchange for the securities, the cash taker may be in a stronger bargaining position.
 In essence, when a security-driven repo transaction takes place, the cash taker is prepared to accept cash in return for the security provided, as long as it can be compensated for the risk of parting with the security by obtaining, in return, a sufficient spread between what can be earned in the money market on the cash received and the interest paid to the cash provider.
-In extreme cases, when the security may be unavailable from any other source, and the security borrower (i.e., the cash provider) must make delivery to a third party, this borrowing rate may fall to zero.
-14
+In extreme cases, when the security may be unavailable from any other source, and the cash provider must make delivery to a third party, this borrowing rate may fall to zero.
+13

-12 Repo market players may have matched or unmatched books: in a matched book, maturities of all repos are the same as those for reverse repos, so that the market player is not exposed.
+&lt;sup>11 Repo market players may have matched or unmatched books, or a mixture of the two: in a matched book, maturities of all repos are the same as those for reverse repos, so that the market player is not exposed.
 In an unmatched book, the maturities differ in which case the market player is speculating on movements in the yield curve.

-13 Securities acquired under a reverse transaction without an exchange of cash are discussed under securities lending, below.
+&lt;sup>12 Securities acquired under a reverse transaction without an exchange of cash are discussed under securities lending, below.

-14 In some instances, when a repo is due to be unwound, the cash provider may not be able to return the security.
+&lt;sup>13 In some instances, when a repo is due to be unwound, the cash provider may not be able to return the security.
 This situation is called non-delivery (not default) and results in the cash taker retaining the funds without having to pay interest.
 Non-delivery is different from default in that there is not usually a question of the cash provider's being unable to return the securities at all, merely there is a delay in the process (usually as the result of another party in the chain of repoing (in and out) being unable to access the specific security at that particular date).